dodgepudding/webex/README.md

 ```html
 <div class="load" url="http://www.domain.com/a.html"></div>
 ```
-This will auto load into the DIV with the url content after $().compile.
+This will auto load url content into DIV after $().compile.

 > `form.ajax` use ajax to post instead of redirect
 > > prepare:function, #for validate,submit will break if return false